Canop/byo-graphql/README.md

 * I want to manage queries as strings in my Rust code
 * I don't know what I'm doing

+# Why not use it

+* For now it's experimental, the API will grow and the existing parts will change
+* There's already a popular and well tested [GraphQL client in Rust](https://github.com/graphql-rust/graphql-client)
+* I don't know what I'm doing

 # How to use it

 The [github example](examples/github-stars/main.rs) demonstrates querying GitHub's GraphQL API to get the number of stars of a repository.